 The specific forms of social allowances are means-tested.
 They are provided by local governments, which have some competence in specifying the eligibility criteria.
 The financing of these benefits comes from the central budget by 90%, while local authorities pay the rest.

-Regular social benefit - Active age persons benefit from 2015 (rendszeres szociális segély, 2015-től aktív korúak ellátása): This is a social assistance scheme to ensure a minimum standard of living.
-The general regular social benefit was erased from 2015 and the main eligible regulation of the regular social benefit changed from 1st of 2015, If:
+Regular social benefit (rendszeres szociális segély): This is a social assistance scheme to ensure a minimum standard of living.
+People can be eligible to this benefit, if they: